ashikabi/faqs-js-fullstack/README.md

 * What is Virtual DOM?

-  The action of use JSX to modify HTML using DOM with reactJS is called virtual DOM
+  - Virtual DOM is a copy in memory of the real DOM and the copy happen the first time the component is rendered (for the life cycle methods), this functionality comes in ReactDOM Library, and that library makes comparisson against the both DOMs if they are different then, the ReactDOM copy the Virtual DOM into the real DOM and this process is a re-render of the component.

+  - which means that is the action of modifying HTML with jsx in reactJS and the application compares the DOM with the Virtual DOM, and if there are changes the componente is re rendered, and apply the changes.
+[Reference](https://latteandcode.medium.com/y-eso-del-virtual-dom-de-react-qu%C3%A9-es-3feed6366925)

 * What is a component?

-  Are block of JSX codes that returns a React Element to represents a part of the UI, and either a component can be a class type or a function type.
+  Are blocks of JSX codes that returns a React Element to represents a part of the UI, and either a component can be a class component type or a function type (also know as stateless component).

     * Class component: requires extends from React.Component and create a Render Function which Return a React Element.
 So you will have a constructor and a local state, and the lifecycle methods.
 On the other hand...
     * Functional component / stateless component: Because they are just functions, you don't have a constructor hence, you don't have a local state.
 That's why the are also called stateless components.

+* Difference between use Component, PureComponent and Fragment

+    * PureComponent: Implements `shouldComponentUpdate()` what is does to make a comparisson with the previous props and state to next i the case of the primitives types of values, they compare the values, but in the case of objects they compared the references instead of the values.
+Improving the performance of the app , rendering the components faster than the Normal components.

+    * Fragment: Is a component that return multiple elements in the render without a wrapper or an aditional DOM element

 * What are the lifecycle methods?
+  Mounting:
+    * constructor()

     * render(): the first method called, and print the HTML elements of the component.

     * componentDidMount(): invoked right after component is mounted (aftert the tree of the virtual DOM is created).
 Initialization that requires DOM nodes should go here.
 If you need to load Data from an external API, this is the best place according the official documentation.
 Create subscriptions.

+  Updating:

     * componentDidUpdate(): is invoked after updating happens, so you can modify DOM here, and you can also fetch Data from API and also you can compare the previous values with the new ones before re-render.
+This component is not called the in the first render

+  Unmounting:

     * componentWillUnmount(): invoked before a component is unmounted and destroyed, so you could unsubscribe to listeners, stop timers, stop fetching from APIs etc.

+  Error Handling

+    * ComponentDidCatch()

 * What are the hooks lifecycle?

-  * useState(): manipulate a local state of the component.
+  * useState(): Returns a stateful value and a function to update it.
+Manipulate a local state of the component.
 Equivalent of this.state/this.setState

-  * useEffect(): Equivalent of the lifecycle methods, is called anytime a change on the state is made.
-So you can manipulate DOM, fetching data from API's here.

-  * Alternative of Redux:
-    * createContext(): is to Pass data, states, props between components, with createContext you define what data or props are needed to share for others components.
-Is aimed for global purpose.
-But if you want to pass certain data to another component, just pass the data to it, instead create a context.

-    * useContext(): once a context is defined you can use their props by calling them.

-    * useReducer(): alternative to useState only if the if the state logic is complex.
-And they usually come together with createContext using dispatch

-* Where is the best place to call an API and render the result?

-    * componentDiMount() and useEffect(): because both are called after the initial render and after any update.
+  * useEffect(): Works as a ComponentDidMount, ComponentDidUpdate and ComponentWillUnmount.
+Is Called after the render of the component.

+    - without a second argument: it will have the behavior and ComponentDidMount + ComponentDidUpdate.
+It menas it will be invoked after every render.
+    - with a second argument: with an empty array it will have the behavior of the componentDidMount
+    - with a second argument: with an array with elements, it will be invoked just when a change on the element of the array happen,

+  * useLayoutEffect():

+  * useContext(): accepts a context object.
+To work with useContext first of all you need to create a Context. `createContext()` and also create a `contextProvider` with the values you want to share across the

+    - the `contextProvider` is a function that accepts props and returns a wrapper provider, wrapping up all the children.
+It means if you wrap up a set of components with a context provider, all the component can have access to the values defined in the context Provider.

+  * useReducer():

+* What is a higher order component HOC?

+  - is a function that takes a component as argument and return a new component.

+  - common example is when you connect you component with redux. `export default connect(MyComponent)`

 * What is Hoisting in JS?

-    Is the behavior of JS to move the declarations to the top.
-So then variables and functions can be used before their declaration.
+    Is the behavior of JS to move the declarations of functions and variables to the top.
+So then functions can be called and their declaration can be after the called.
 BUT... just the declarations, not the initialization.

 * What is EcmaScript?

     is the standard of javascript the gives the rules of use it.

+* What are pure functions?

+  you can not mutate the paremeter, instead you need to return a new value

 * What is Redux and How does it works?

-  is a javascript library to manage the state of the whole app.
-And it is conformed by a unique storage, that it changed after invoke / dispatch actions, which has the logic of the new values that we want to update in the storage, by using reducer.
-And Reducers has the specification to update a especific state.
-Basically Redux is the new version of the Flux Architecture.
+  is a state mangament library for javascript apps to manage the whole state of the app.

+  Redux store the application state in a single javascript object which called store which is the single source of truth for the application state.

+  Basically Redux is the new version of the Flux Architecture Pattern for manage states.

+  * Redux Dev Tools:

+    - for debugging you can recreate the scenarios easily

+    - you can have a nice view of the actions and state in certain point in time

 * What is FlexBox?